monsoonmaelstrom/book2/book2.md

 “Davy…” Alex sounds as horrified as I feel.

 “You were never supposed to know!
-None of you was ever supposed to know.”
+None of you was ever supposed to know,” Davy shouts at him.

 “Because you did something to me to keep me from realizing!”
 I accuse.